 Patients with thyreopathy

-• for the general population, routine screening with thyroid function tests is generally not feasible
+• routine screening of thyroid function is generally not feasible in the general population

-• in patients with a history of hyperthyroidism, thyrotoxicosis, or thyroiditis, administration of iodine contrast can lead to a thyrotoxic crisis ⇒ consult an endocrinologist
+• in patients with a history of hyperthyroidism, thyrotoxicosis, or thyroiditis, administration of an iodinated contrast may lead to a thyrotoxic crisis ⇒ consult an endocrinologist

 • in case of thyroid hypofunction, an iodinated contrast agent can be administered

-• iodinated contrast agents reduce the ability of thyroid tissue to uptake radioisotopes of iodine, thus thyroid scintigraphy diagnosis is affected for more > 2 weeks
+• iodinated contrast agents reduce the ability of thyroid tissue to uptake radioisotopes of iodine, thus interfering with thyroid scintigraphy diagnosis for more than 2 weeks

-• if thyroid cancer is suspected, avoid an iodinated contrast agent because subsequent treatment with radioactive iodine would be not possible (up to six months after the administration)
+• if thyroid cancer is suspected, avoid an iodinated contrast agent because subsequent treatment with radioactive iodine would not be possible (for up to six months after the administration)

 Patient with pheochromocytoma

-• administration of an iodinated contrast agent can lead to a hypertensive crisis; it is recommended to administer alpha-blockers in advance
+• administration of an iodinated contrast agent may cause a hypertensive crisis; premedication with alpha-blockers is recommended to prevent this complication

 Contrast media extravasation